python/cpython/Doc/library/sqlite3.rst

    parameters the function accepts, and *func* is a Python callable that is called as the SQL function.

-   The function can return any of the types supported by SQLite: unicode, str, int, float, buffer and None.
+   The function can return any of the types supported by SQLite: bytes, str, int, float, buffer and None.

    Example: